Today is my birthday! To celebrate, I’m answering some of my most frequently asked questions and sharing a few more things about me!

 “Did you envision your present career when you were growing up?”

 - Absolutely not!
-For one, the internet barely existed back then, so this kind of career wasn’t even an idea back then.
+For one, the internet barely existed back then, so this kind of career wasn’t even an idea.
 But also I wasn’t interested in fashion at all back then.
 My style was non existent in high school…it was super basic, borderline grungy.
 Dirty converse sneakers, basic tee, and flared jeans were my everyday, which maybe sounds cute, but it wasn’t particularly purposeful.
 Also when I started my blog, I literally had no clue it would turn into anything.
-I just planned to share family things and artwork on there, but I’ve also been willing to roll with the punches and adapt, so here we are!
+I just planned to share family things and artwork on there, but I’ve been willing to roll with the punches and adapt, so here we are!

 “How old were you when you had your first baby?”